csetzer/agdaLatex/README.md

 ## Configuration

 The configuration is
-- mainLatexFileDir is where your main latex files are located the default is   mainLatexFiles
+- `mainLatexFileDir1` is where your main latex files are located
-- bibtexMainLatexFile1, bibtexMainLatexFile2   determine whether to run bibtex on mainLatexFile1,
-  mainLatexFile2 respectively
+  - The default is   `mainLatexFiles`

-- mainAgdaDir is the root directory where your agda files are located the default is agda
+- `mainAgdaDir`is the root directory where the agda files from which you want to generated latex files are located.
+  - the default is `agda`n

-- generatedLagdaDir is a directory where generated lagda files are moved to the default is lagda
+- `generatedLagdaDir` is a directory where generated lagda files are moved to.
-- generatedLatexBeforeSedFileDir
+   - The default is `lagda`

-  is the directory where intermediate latex files (before running sed) are placed.
-Currently the agda.sty files will end up here
+- `generatedAgdaLatexBeforeSedFileDir` is where intermediate latex files generated from lagda files are placed.
-- generatedLatexFileDir-
+  - The default is `agdaLatex-before-sed`

-  is the directory where the generated latex files are created these are the files to be imported into your latex file they will defines \newcommand  latex macros defining the latex ode
+- `generatedAgdaLatexFileDir` is the directory where the LaTeX files generated from the agda files, called "agdaLatex" files are placed.

-- NOTE:
+  - The default is `agdaLatex`

+- `mainLatexFile1` and `mainLatexFile2` define the two main Latex Files on which pdflatex and bibtex is executed

+- `bibtexMainLatexFile1`,  `bibtexMainLatexFile2`   determine whether to run bibtex on mainLatexFile1,   mainLatexFile2 respectively

-  you should not use
+**NOTE:** You should not use
-  generatedLagdaDir
-  generatedLatexBeforeSedFileDir
-  generatedLatexFileDir
+`generatedLagdaDir`, `generatedAgdaLatexBeforeSedFileDir`, `generatedAgdaLatexFileDir`
 for other purposes since the files there might be overwritten or deleted

-  An exception is a file agda.sty  in generatedLatexBeforeSedFileDir

-  where you can use your own version

-  If it doesn't exist the script will put the agda generated agda.sty file there